openstack-archive/senlin/doc/specs/template.rst

 * If the blueprint proposes a change to the driver API, discussion of how other drivers would implement the feature is required.

-* Does this change have an impact on python-openstacksdk?
+* Does this change have an impact on openstacksdk?

 Implementation